 Creating new child care spaces

-Our focus is on building capacity in licensed not-for-profit and home-based child care.
-42,500 total new not-for-profit licensed spaces will be created over the next 5 years, in addition to private spaces.
+- Our current focus is on building capacity in licensed non-profit and home-based child care.

 Become a family day home educator with a licensed agency

 Family day home educators who operate under an agreement with a licensed agency have access to training, resources and assistance.
 To find out how you can become a licensed family day home educator: